70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Uffizi Gallery is one of the most famous museums in the world, featuring works by Leonardo da Vinci, Michelangelo, and Botticelli.
 The Loggia dei Lanzi is an open-air gallery with stunning sculptures from the 16th century.

-While visiting the Piazza della Signoria, visitors should not miss the opportunity to see the bronze statue of Perseus holding the head of Medusa and the famous fountain, the Fontana del Nettuno.
+While visiting the Piazza della Signoria, you should not miss the opportunity to see the bronze statue of Perseus holding the head of Medusa and the famous fountain, the Fontana del Nettuno.

 The Piazza della Signoria was once the site of public executions.
 A plaque on the ground marks the spot where Girolamo Savonarola, a famous Italian friar, was burned at the stake in 1498.
 The square is also a popular location for outdoor concerts and events throughout the year.